Best Dog Foods For Labradoodles

 Adult dogs need a minimum of 5 percent fat in their diet.
 Pregnant or nursing dogs and puppies need at least 8 percent fat per day.
 Practically all dog foods have much higher fat percentages than these figures.

-If your dog is extremely active and the two of you engage in activities such as agility or sports like hunting, you can feed a food with a slightly higher fat percentage.
+If your dog is extremely active and the two of you engage in activities such as agility or sports like hunting, you can feed him food with a slightly higher fat percentage.
 Many performance dog foods have a fat percentage of up to 20 percent.

 Carbohydrates